hpides/autovec-db/eval/README.md

 # note: we're using --privileged as we observed up to 5x slower measurements without it (likely a seccomp problem)
 docker run -it --privileged -v "$(pwd):/autovec-db" hpides/autovec-db
 ```

+The commands that run inside the container can be found at `scripts/docker_entrypoint.sh`

 The docker image was built using
 ```bash